bhardwajRahul/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 https://www.youtube.com/watch?v=_pBf2hGqXL8

 Information that is helpful with OpenWRT if you intend to use a USB WiFi adapter: OpenWRT has driver packages for several Mediatek/Ralink chipsets to include the mt7925u, mt7925e, mt7921u, mt7921e, mt7612u and mt7610u.
 These drivers work well but do not support DFS channels for AP mode on the 5 GHz band.
+As far as I know, there are no USB WiFi adapters that support DFS channels as doing so would increase the complexity and price of the adapters to the point that makers likely feel that they would not be profitable.
 Realtek out-of-kernel drivers are a real challenge on OpenWRT and are best avoided.
-As of kernel 6.14, in-kernel drivers for the rtl8812au and rtl8821/11au chips have been added.
-As of kernel 6.16, an in-kernel driver for the rtl8814au chip has been added.
-Additionally, many other Realtek WiFi 5 drivers have been improved to the point in rtw88 that performance is good.
-Hopefully this Realtek rtw88 WiFi 5 support can be added to OpenWRT at some point but until that happens, you should probably use adapters with Mediatek chipsets.
+As of kernel 6.14, in-kernel drivers for the rtl8812au and rtl8821/11au chips have been added to the Linux kernel.
+As of kernel 6.16, an in-kernel driver for the rtl8814au chip has been added to the Linux kerenl.
+Additionally, many other Realtek WiFi 5in-kernel drivers have been improved to the point in rtw88 that performance is very good.
+Hopefully this Realtek rtw88 WiFi 5 support can be added to OpenWRT when the version of OpenWRT that uses kernel 6.18 is produced.
+Until that comes to pass, you should probably use adapters with Mediatek chipsets.
 Additionally, at this time, I recommend that you avoid Realtek WiFi 6 and 7 USB adapters as almost none of them can be found in single-state (no windows driver onboard ) configurations and that can be a problem that we do not need.

 #### Single Band or Dual Band - Your Choice

 This document outlines single band and dual band WiFi setups using a Raspberry Pi 4B.
 There is a lot of flexibility and capability available with this type of setup.

 Important: USB WiFi adapters contain only one internal radio.
 For a dual band setup, you need two usb wifi adapters or one usb wifi adapter and the RasPi internal wifi active.
 I do not recommend the internal wifi on RasPi's as the quality of the drivers is suspect.
+In fact, I alsways deactive the RasPi internal wifi.

 Note: Tri Band should work but I have not tested it.